-In hybrid schemes, the reduced contribution from the Fock exchange term $\op{V}{\mathrm{x}}{\mathrm{HF}}$ results in GKS potential with a weaker non-locality.
-Consequently, although the LXC band gap is still lower than the corresponding GKS band gap for a given DFA (analogous to the behaviour between HF and LFX), we find that the difference between the two is smaller.
-In meta-GGAs, there is an even smaller difference between the LXC and GKS results highlighting that the non-locality for meta-GGAs due to the kinetic energy density is even weaker.
+In hybrid schemes, the reduced contribution from the Fock exchange term $\op{V}{\mathrm{x}}{\mathrm{HF}}$ results in GKS potential with weaker non-locality.
+Consequently, although the LXC band gap is still lower than the corresponding GKS band gap for a given DFA, we find that the difference between the two is smaller.
+In meta-GGAs, there is an even smaller difference between the LXC and GKS results highlighting that the non-locality for meta-GGAs is even weaker.

 We also presented an alternative means of quantifying this non-locality by evaluating the total energy functional for a given DFA using the GKS and LXC orbitals and obtaining the energy difference between the two.
-We found that the energy differences were typically an order of magnitude smaller for the B3LYP functional compared to the HF functional; naturally the GKS orbitals yield a lower total energy minimum given that the minimisation is carried out without the constraint of a local potential.
+We found that the energy differences were typically an order of magnitude smaller for the B3LYP functional compared to the HF functional; naturally, the GKS orbitals yield a lower total energy minimum given that the minimisation is carried out without the constraint of a local potential.